presbrey/nvidia-munin-plugin/README.md

-# Nvidia GPU Munin Plugin
+# NVIDIA GPU Munin Plugin

 This plugin offers a modern & simple solution for monitoring multiple GPUs in a Linux environment using only Python 3 and nvidia-smi, without any additional dependencies, for free under the MIT License.
 The aim is to provide an efficient, easy-to-use, straightforward tool for fellow enthusiasts and system administrators who may already have a Munin installation.